pepopowitz/building-your-first-react-app/src/slides/08_components_react.md

 ---

 class: bg-contain
-background-image: url('images/drawings/loop-1.jpg')
+background-image: url('images/drawings/component-f-props.jpg')

 ???

-TODO: redraw props as inputs to function
+component = function of props, the result of which is output to browser

 ---